Babraham: Church

+Babraham is served by the Grade I listed Church of England parish church of St Peter.
 There was probably a church in the village at the time of the Norman Conquest, though the first official record was in the late 12th century.
-The present parish church, dedicated to St Peter since the 12th century, consists of a chancel, an aisled and clerestoried nave with north and south porches, and a west tower.
+The present church, dedicated to St Peter since the 12th century, consists of a chancel, an aisled and clerestoried nave with north and south porches, and a west tower.
 There are two bells in the tower, both from 1614.
 The smaller weighs 11cwt and is cracked; the larger 13cwt.
+The window in the east chancel is by John Piper.

 The chancel and lower part of the tower date from the 13th century though there is evidence of an earlier building.
 The nave was completely rebuilt in the 15th century.

 Village life

 The village contains a primary school called Babraham Primary School, which opened in 1959.
 It also retains one public house, The George, which was already open as an inn in 1488 but rebuilt in around 1600.
 There have been inns listed in the village from the 13th century, presumably on the Icknield Way at Bourn Bridge.
 Other former inns include The Angel, listed in 1490, The Swan, open in the 16th century, and The Chequer and The Griffin, all four of which were still open in 1600.
 Three ale-house licences were awarded to the village in 1682.

 Babraham village cricket team won the Cambridgeshire Cricket Association Senior League in 2008.